 Yeast

-Yeast is a single-celled fungus essential to baking, brewing, and fermentation processes.
-It converts sugars into carbon dioxide and alcohol, creating the rise in breads and the fermentation in beverages.
-Both fresh and dry forms are staples in professional and home kitchens, with distinct characteristics affecting texture, flavor, and fermentation speed.
+Yeast is a single-celled fungus essential to baking, brewing, and fermentation processes worldwide.
+It metabolizes sugars to produce carbon dioxide and alcohol, creating the rise in bread doughs and flavor complexity in fermented beverages.
+Available in fresh (cake), active dry, and instant forms, yeast is fundamental to countless culinary traditions and modern food production.

 Flavor Profile